Since becoming Liverpool manager in October 2015, Jurgen Klopp has made a series of brilliant signings in the transfer market.

-We’ve looked back at six other deals that Klopp came incredibly close to sealing and, where applicable, we’ve then included who Liverpool turned to instead.
+We’ve looked back at nine deals that Klopp came incredibly close to sealing and, where applicable, we’ve then included who Liverpool turned to instead.

 In January 2016, Klopp attempted to secure his first major signing as Liverpool manager and made an approach for Shakhtar Donetsk’s Alex Teixeira.